sushrutaproject/sushrutaproject.github.io/README.md

 * [Project 2: "The Compendium of Suśruta in Time and Space" (2025-2029)](http://sushrutaproject2.github.io)

-## Project completion
+## Project 1 completion

 The first Suśruta Project came to an end in April 2024.
 Project publications in print and digital media can be accessed from [Project Outputs](https://sushrutaproject1.github.io/project-outputs/) on the  main [Project 1 website](http://sushrutaproject1.github.io).
 At the time of writing (Feb 2026) work continues on writing and publishing project results.
 The most recent publication is Brooks, "“On Leeches” in a Medical Treatise for Humans," (2026) [DOI](https://doi.org/10.18732/hssa122).
 Another project book is under consideration with a publisher.

-The team working on the successor project, “The Compendium of Suśruta in Time and Space” (2025-2029) is currently hard at work (February 2026).
+The team focussed on the successor project, “[The Compendium of Suśruta in Time and Space](http://sushrutaproject2.github.io)” (2025-2029) is currently hard at work (February 2026).

 ### Copyright and Licensing